 The events around your negative self-talk are the weeds and rocks in your garden.
 It’s the stuff buried in the ground that’s preventing your ability to grow good plants.
 This inner work isn’t rainbows and unicorns’ territory.
 It’s hard stuff, but you can do it.
 Your life is worth it.
 Remember, the mind is a garden; you must tend it properly.
 Start with repairing the soil.

 Repairing the Soil of Self-talk

 Are you ready to do some mental and spiritual gardening?
-There are several tools useful for this purpose.
+There are several tools helpful for this purpose.
 We highly recommend that you don’t go it alone.
 You may walk your path, but you don’t have to tackle the obstacles alone.
-This is a brave adventure and serious inner work.
+It’s a brave adventure, and it takes “serious” inner work.
 You aren’t alone in this quest.
 Joseph Campbell calls this the Hero’s Journey.
 There are two basic approaches:

 - analytical tools leverage the power of the logical mind